alanionita/reading-log/README.md

-# reading-log
+# Reading log

-A log of everything I'm reading / listening to (covers articles, books, journals)
+A log of everything I'm reading / listening to (covers articles, books, journals).

 ## April 2020